How do you say I Love You in Chinese? Let's learn!

 The Chinese character for love is: 爱 (ài)

-Reading it is one thing but it is really best if you listen to a native speaker say it.
+Reading this is one thing but it is really best if you listen to a native speaker say it.
 Watch the following video below for the word and the correct pronunciation.
 It should give you a better idea of how it is said (although you’re going to need a lot of practice still to get the tones right).

 In a nutshell, you can say:

 Literally, ‘I love you’